About Academic Programs

 2. Academic catalog.
 From the list of available degree programs, select a program of study to learn more about program and course requirements.

 3. Departmental website.
 A link to the academic department's website is in the academic catalog description of the program.
 Department websites may also redirect you to related professional organizations so you can see what kind of occupations the major can prepare you to assume after graduation.

 How do I declare a major when I don’t know what I want to do yet?

 You have numerous opportunities for exploration and your academic advisor is well trained to help you on your journey.
 In addition, your required General Education courses will expose you to a variety of new perspectives that may help you discover what you want to do.
 The UWF Career Services Center also provides some helpful direction in making your choice.
 The links below can provide more specific help to you on this important decision:

 What if I decide to change my major?

 If you are considering a change of program, you should first discuss possible outcomes of the change with your academic advisor.
-You may also do a "what-if" analysis with your Degree Works audit to see how any current and past credit will apply to other degree programs.
+You may also do a "what-if" analysis with your Degree Audit to see how any current and past credit will apply to other degree programs.

 What if I want more than one major?

-Dual major status could entail more time to graduation.
+Double major status could entail more time to graduation and you could incur excess hour charges.
 To graduate with a dual major, your must officially declare a major in each department and college (as applicable) and get an advisor assigned from each program.
-Upon departmental acceptance, you must complete a Change of Major Form.
+You must complete a Change of Major Form.
+Your advisor can assist you with starting the process and completing the online form.
 When a dual major is requested, the catalog year for both majors will be the current catalog year.

 A dual major does not require a minimum number of hours beyond those necessary for completing each degree requirement (minimum 120 sh).
 Requirements for both majors must be completed prior to the degree's being awarded.
 After successful completion of all requirements for both majors, you will be awarded one degree (for example, one B.A. or one B.S.) with both majors listed on the diploma and transcript.